scribe-security/docs/docs/integrating-scribe/valint/docs/attestations.md

 </details>

 <details>
-  <summary> Sigstore public instance - GitHub workload identity </summary>
+  <summary> Sigstore public instance - Github workfload identity </summary>

-Sigstore signer and verifier allow you to use ephemeral short living keys based on OIDC identity (Google, Microsoft, GitHub).
+Sigstore signer and verifier allow you to use ephemeral short living keys based on OIDC identity (google, microsoft, github).
-Sigstore will also provide a transparency log for any one to verify your signatures against (`rekor`)
+Sigstore will also provide a transperancy log for any one to verify your signatures against (`rekor`)

 > Select by using `--attest.default=sigstore-github`